zackmorris/advanced_portfolio_startercode/01_INSTRUCTIONS.md

 * 3.1 Read bootstrap documentation to implement a component
 * 3.2 Create gh-pages branch to host website

-## Project Submission:
+## Instructions
-* Project must have ALL changes pushed to github
-* Project must be hosted on gh-pages branch of with a working url
+1) Fork this repo to your own github account.
+2) Clone this repo into your own Cloud9 account workspace.
+3) Create your README.md file.
+4) Follow the instuctions in the comments to create your project
+5) Push all changes to GitHub.
+6) Host project on gh-pages.
+7) Add links to working url and project source code to your portfolio with an image and short description of the project.

 ## Projects Extensions:
 * Add a modal to your site
 * Create another about me page that your site links to
 * Add scrollspy to your project
 * Create a contact form
 *  Update the styling for the portfolio
 * Link your resume to your portfolio